 - Are people buying from you at a certain time of the month or year?
 If you have certain products that had seasonal spikes, make sure that you leverage that in the year ahead by planning promotional campaigns around those spikes.

 - Do people buy certain products or services together?
-If five out of 10 customers are buying two products together than you’ve discovered a great upsell to leverage.
-You may even want to consider creating a package to group your common products/services together for an easy sale.
+If five out of 10 customers are buying two products together than you’ve discovered a great upsell.
+You may even want to consider creating grouping your certain products/services together for an easy sale.

 - Is there a product or service that gives you a greater profit margin?
 If devise a promotional campaign to sell more!